barbajs/barba/README.md

 - *I want to ignore barba.js on some links*
     - You can just add the class `.no-barba`, or add you own check logic replacing the function `Barba.Pjax.preventCheck`

-- How can I update Google Analytics (or any other tracking sytem?)
+- *How can I update Google Analytics (or any other tracking sytem?)*
-    - It's enough to listen the event... and...
+    - It's enough to listen the event `initStateChange` and update Google analytics accordingly

 # License
 -----
-*barba.js* is released under **MIT License**
+*barba.js* is released under **MIT License** and created by Luigi De Rosa.

 # Contribute
 -----